Hatsune Miku: Project Diva F 2nd: Development

 The game was publicly announced on 9 July 2013 in a preview for the July 25th issue of Enterbrain's Famitsu magazine.
 It was reported that at the time of the announcement, development of the game was 39% complete.

 The character modules are designed by Kuushin, Nezuki, and Sakura/Alice.
 The full original cast from the previous game is set to be present in Project Diva F 2nd.

-An initial preview playable demo for the PlayStation Vita featuring three songs was made available from 17–23 October 2013.
+An initial preview playable demo for the PlayStation Vita featuring three songs was made available from 17 to 23 October 2013.
 A second demo was released on the Japanese PlayStation Network following the game's release.

-Costume module, UI skin and rhythm game song DLC content was scheduled to be released every two weeks for a six-month period for both Japanese and Western regions.
-DLC began rolling out on December 9, 2014 for North America and Europe, and players within these regions were able to purchase DLC season passes.
+Costume module, UI skin and rhythm game song downloadable content (DLC) was scheduled to be released every two weeks for a six-month period for both Japanese and Western regions.
+DLC began rolling out on December 9, 2014, for North America and Europe, and players within these regions were able to purchase DLC season passes.